 Week 3 • The I Ching – Divination and the Ancestors

-For the ancient Chinese it would be impossible to think of making a divination without the presence of the ancestors, for a divination connected an individual to the ancestor spirits.
+For the ancient Chinese it would be impossible to think of divination without the presence of the ancestors, for a divination connected an individual to the ancestor spirits.
 These connections are very subtle and not always related to direct blood relations.
 This is necessary even today and we will look at different ways of seeing ancestor spirits in modern times.
-For this we will look into Jungian psychology as well as Taoism, which describes how the psychological aspects of our current life are integrated to help us experience wholeness.
+For this, we will look into Jungian psychology as well as Taoism, which describes how the psychological aspects of our current life are integrated to help us experience wholeness.
 Carl Jung wrote the introduction to the edition of the I Ching that we use for these presentations.
 He looks at what connects us to our ancestors, as much as Taoism does, through the integration of prenatal experience as much as post-natal life in a psychological process.
 The distinction will be made between the community aspect of the ancestors and how the wandering or hermit-like sage might meet that experience differently, looking particularly at the Chinese sage Lao-Tzu as an example of this.

 In hexagram 45, Gathering Together, we find an example of how the ancestors are included in the life of the community where they gather together to offer a sacrifice to the ancestors.
 This brings the spirit of the community together for a great undertaking, at the same time creating a collective energy or force of truth.
 Of this the I Ching says, “Through … the living members of the family, the ancestors become so integrated in the spiritual life of the family that it cannot be dispersed or dissolved.”
 There are many ways of integrating the spirits of the ancestors, even though our communities today are no longer based on this mysterious experience.
 Within these rituals, we see how singing, music and dance, present in the I Ching, elevate our nature to receive the cosmic connection.

 Week 4 • The I Ching and Synchronicity